 I am reasonably certain that few readers of this paper will require much of an introduction to the topic of the Voynich Manuscript.
 Brigadier John Tiltman's informative and enjoyable presentation on 17 November 1975, and the seminar on 30 November 1976 served to familiarize many with this cryptanalytic challenge from the late Middle Ages.
 There have also been several articles on the subject in Cryptolog during the last few years.
-For any reader who desires an overview of the topic and a summary of some recent research, I recommend the Proceedings of our 1976 seminar [4] a copy of which may be obtained from M. D'Imperio, R53/P13.
-Two presentations by Captain Prescott H. Currier constituted high points of that occasion: in them, and in the supporting paper printed as Appendix A of the Proceedings, he set forth his theory that there were several different scribes involved in the production of the Voynich Manuscript, and that their individuality was attested not only by characteristic "hands," reliably distinguishable by eye, but also by statistically distinct "languages."
+For any reader who desires an overview of the topic and a summary of some recent research, I recommend the Proceedings of our 1976 seminar [4] a copy of which may be obtained from M. DImperio, R53/P13.
+Two presentations by Captain Prescott H. Currier constituted high points of that occasion: in them, and in the supporting paper printed as Appendix A of the Proceedings, he set forth his theory that there were several different scribes involved in the production of the Voynich Manuscript, and that their individuality was attested not only by characteristic "hands", reliably distinguishable by eye, but also by statistically distinct "languages".
 If this hypothesis could be confirmed, it would provide students of the Voynich Manuscript with an important new insight into the problem.
-This paper describes the results of an exploratory study of Currier's theory using cluster analysis and multidimensional scaling.
+This paper describes the results of an exploratory study of Currier's theory using cluster analysis and multiple scaling.
+It has another purpose as well, primarily tutorial, in that I felt a detailed description of an application of these techniques to a relatively clear-cut problem might prove useful to others considering them for use in operational contexts.